JayZenith/interpreter/README.md

-# tunnl - A Tree-Walking Interpreter in C++
+# Interpreter

-A dynamically-typed expression-based language built from scratch in C++.
+A dynamically-typed expression-based language built in C++.
 Features a tokenizer, recursive descent parser, and tree-walking interpreter with an interactive REPL.

 ## Features
 * REPL for live code execution